H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit

 subject to its own boundary conditions.
 Moreover, for any~$s\in(0, \, \rho/2)$ there holds

 \end{proposition}

 Proposition~\ref{prop:compactness} differs from the results in~\cite{taylor2018oseen} in that no ``boundary condition'' is prescribed: each~$u_\eps$ minimises the functional~$E_\eps$ (possibily up to a small error, which is quantified by the function~$\omega$) subject to its own ``boundary condition''.
-The main ingredient in the proof of Proposition~\ref{prop:compactness} is the following extension lemma.